Here you are.

 It needs a break sometimes.

-Plus, as an allied health traveler, you are in a caregiving role.
+Plus, as a travel allied health professional, you are in a caregiving role.

 You care for people in their hardest times.

-And sometimes, they sure don’t treat you with gratitude.
+And sometimes, they don’t treat you with gratitude.

 And sometimes, the staff doesn’t even act like a team.